anaeazpurua/financial-security-poll/README.md

 ### Things I tried/wanted to do but did not have the skills/time:
 If I had advanced JavaScript and D3.js skills, I would have built the story with both.
 I would have used the answer the user inputs at the beginning throughout the story to personalize it.
-I could not embed the Altair-Vega graphic directly on my site.
+I could not embed the Vega-Altair graphic directly on my site.
 I tried to do it but it wouldn't display correctly.
 I ended up exporting it as a SVG, styling it in Illustrator, and then running the ai2html script.